toucansites/toucan/Tests/sites/demo/src/contents/pages/blog/tags.md

 ---
 slug: blog/tags
-title: Tags page
+title: Tags
-description: This is the tags page...
+description: This is the tags page.
 ---

+# Tags

-# This is the tags page
+This is the tags page